Pre-Seed Funding vs. Seed Funding: What’s The Difference?

 • Venture Capital Firms or Investors

-How Do I Know If I’m Ready For Seed Funding?
+How Do I Know If I’m Ready For the Seed Stage?

 There are criteria for seed funding rounds, but approaching that line is different for every company.
 If you’ve checked off anything on the list below, your company is at the starting line for seed round funding: